 Oh, we know that England had a good run of it – the whole Elizabethan era, the command of the waves and the Empire upon which the sun never set – yet these had their time, based on the Christian principles that remained, and eventually ran their course.
 There is a lot of ruin in a nation, wrote Adam Smith, and we are seeing that ruin in what tragic tatters are left of Britain today.

 We are all in fact still living through the rippling and deleterious effects of the momentous rift begun with the schism of ‘King Harry’.
 As the future Pope Leo XIII would put it, without the one, true religion, no society can be well governed, and the further we – as individuals and as a society – drift from the one, holy, Catholic and apostolic Church, the worse off things will be.

-The whole case of Henry’s quest for an annulment seems rather quaint to us now.
-If he had asked for his marriage to Catherine of Aragon to be declared null and void in today’s milieu, it would likely be handed to him on a silver platter by a local tribunal, instead of the heads of More and Fisher on that same dish.
+The whole case of Henry’s quest for an annulment so he might marry his paramour Anne Boleyn seems rather quaint to us now.
+If he had asked for his marriage to Catherine of Aragon to be declared null and void in today’s milieu, it would likely be handed to him on a silver platter by a local tribunal, instead of the heads of More and Fisher.

 But law is law, and marriage, marriage, and the Church, the Church.
 They all bind us in conscience in whatever age in which we live, as More so rightly and wisely saw.
 As he declared to his son-in-law Roper, who wanted to tear down the laws to rebel against the King and his heinous henchmen:

 William Roper: So, now you give the Devil the benefit of law!

 Sir Thomas More: Yes!
 What would you do?
 Cut a great road through the law to get after the Devil?